dyohn/ssd_simulation/README.md

 There are five differing workloads: balanced r/w with a 50% chance of sequentialization, sequential read, sequential write, random read, and random write.
 These are numbered 1 through 5, respectively.
 All workloads (with the exception of the balanced load) follow a 70/30 rule.
 For example, the random read load has a 70% chance of the IO request being a random read; otherwise, the IO request follow a balanced yet random pattern.

+A quick side note: project testing was done in two rounds.
+In Round 1, for all workloads and configurations we assigned a 15% chance that the generated IO request would be time-critical.
+In Round 2, this chance was changed to 100% for all configurations and workloads.
+100% is the default value for RAID configurations.
+A time-critical IO request is a request which must be completed before the next request can begin to be serviced.
+This effectively serializes IO on a FIFO basis.

 If/when additional information is added to this repository, the README will be updated accordingly in edits that will appear below this point.